charlottehulseman/charlottehulseman/README.md

-## I'm Charlotte Hulseman
+## Charlotte Hulseman | Software Engineer

-### I'm a Software Engineer

-- I work at Macy's Inc as a Software Engineer.
-- I'm a dynamic team player, confident communicator and presentor with a strong work ethic and positive attitude.
+I'm a software engineer focused on ML and fullstack development.
+I have a degree in UX Design, but started teaching myself how to code during college.
+Since then, I've completed a fullstack development bootcamp and an ML Engineering bootcamp.

+I worked at Macy's Inc as a software engineer for 3 years, and now I'm working as an ML engineer focused on agent tooling and MCP integrations.
+As I step down the stack and explore different areas of tech, I bring a variety of skills to the table and am excited about learning new things and taking on challenging projects.

-- I currently reside in NYC with my Siberian Husky named Panda.
-I love reading, cooking, long walks with my dog, traveling and trying new things around the city.
-I recently started doing Muay Thai, archery and long-distance running.
+Outside of the digital world, I live in NYC with my Siberian Husky named Panda.
+I love to cook, read, go to the movies, and explore spots in the city.
+I'm also an amateur boxer, currently training for my next fight.

-- You can reach me at cchulseman@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/charlotte-hulseman/).
+You can reach me at cchulseman@gmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/charlotte-hulseman/).

 ### Languages and Tools